-A prototype test is not only used to get users’ feedback but can also be used to get feedback and support from potential investors.
-For example, a rapid prototype can be presented to angel investors and venture capital firms to encourage their involvement in the development cycle.
+A prototype test is not only used to get users’ feedback but can also be used to get feedback and support from stakeholders.
+For example, a digital or paper prototype can be presented before the company’s stakeholders to encourage their involvement in the development cycle.

 5. Assessing Product-Market Fit

 Sharing your prototype with potential users is a great way to gather valuable feedback, carry out functionality testing, and evaluate your product-market fit.
 In addition, design teams can use prototype testing to see how well your product meets your target audience’s needs and identify growth opportunities.

 Building a prototype is essential for companies looking to launch a new product or update an existing product design.
 The following steps should be applied in building product prototypes.